darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 }
 ```

-Note that Darlean supports json5 files, which in addition to ordinary json files, allow comments and do not require keys to be surrounded by quotes.
+> Note: Darlean supports json5 files, which in addition to ordinary json files, allow comments and do not require keys to be surrounded by quotes.

 The `example:oracle:1` script as defined in [package.json](../../../package.json) points the application to this script via the `--darlean-config` command line argument:
 ```